Joseph T. Dickman: Apache Wars and Border Duty 1883–1898

-Dickman graduated from the United States Army Cavalry School in 1883 and proceeded directly to the Indian territory, where he participated in the Apache War from 1885–1886, to include the Geronimo Campaign.
+Dickman graduated from the United States Army Cavalry School in 1883 and proceeded directly to the Indian territory, where he participated in the Apache War from 1885 to 1886, to include the Geronimo Campaign.
 He next participated in the Mexican border patrol operations during the Garza Revolution against Garza revolutionists and the bandits, Benavides and Gonzales.

-Dickman's early experience sent him to Fort Riley, where he was an Instructor at the Cavalry and Light Artillery School from 1893–1894.
+Dickman's early experience sent him to Fort Riley, where he was an instructor at the Cavalry and Light Artillery School from 1893 to 1894.
 He deployed to the Pullman Strike in Chicago 1894.
 Later that year, he was assigned to Fort Ethan Allen, Vermont.

 Spanish–American War, 1898–1900

 Dickman's deployment during the Spanish–American War was notable.
 He participated in the Battle of San Juan Hill-El Caney, Santiago de Cuba.
-He served on the staff of General Joseph Wheeler during the Philippine–American War from 1899–1902 and at the Battles on the Island of Panay from 1899–1900.
+He served on the staff of General Joseph Wheeler during the Philippine–American War from 1899 to 1902 and at the Battles on the Island of Panay from 1899 to 1900.